satchelspencer/thumos/readme.md

  - `properties` : object of properties, or [validator](#property-validators). properties each may have the following options:
    - `optional` : true if property is not required in model
    - `readonly` : true if client should not be able to modify the property
+   - `plural` : true if property should expect array
    - validation through [set middleware](#set-middleware). key is the middleware name, value is the function.
  - `access` [access module](#access-module) default access controls for entire set
  - `queries` object of set [queries](#queries)